 This page is a collection of all some of learning tips posted in the "News" section of our website.
-Visit this page for regular updates and event tips or sign up for our newsletter to stay up-to-date.
+Visit this page for regular updates and event tips, check out our Facebook page or sign up for our newsletter to stay up-to-date.

 With Nico's wonderful Spotify playlist, we can turn our homes into a dance floor and dance ourselves to ecstasy with some rocking' German music: